 hobby chemicals such as photographic chemicals

-Only household (not commercial) quantities are accepted.
+Only household quantities are accepted.
+Business-related and commercial quantities are not accepted.
 The maximum container size is 20kg or 20L per item, except for paint.
-Up to 100L (in 20L containers) of paint is accepted.
+Up to 100L in 20L containers of paint is accepted.

 Learn more about our Chemical CleanOut event, including what happens to chemicals collected on the day.